Sex Offenders Act 1997

-The Sex Offenders Act 1997 (c.51) was an Act of the Parliament of the United Kingdom, which made various sex offenders (defined as anyone who has been convicted of sexual offences) subject to notification requirements, thereby implementing a sex offenders registry.
+The Sex Offenders Act 1997 (c.
+51) was an act of the Parliament of the United Kingdom, which made various sex offenders (defined as anyone who has been convicted of sexual offences) subject to notification requirements, thereby implementing a sex offenders registry.
 It also gave courts in the UK extraterritorial jurisdiction over a range of sexual offences.
+The act is sometimes described as the Sexual Offences Act 1997.